djha-skin/git-receive-mail/README.md

 ## Set-Up

-1. Download [himalaya](https://github.com/soywod/himalaya.git) from its releases
+1. Install [himalaya](https://github.com/soywod/himalaya.git).
+It can be
-   page.
+   downloaded from its releases page.
+Often, this can simply be installed with your favorite package manager, either the system package manager or e.g. homebrew.
 2. Set up `himalaya` with your IMAP credentials by running `himalaya`.
 A wizard will walk the user through setting this up.
-2. Download [fzf](https://github.com/junegunn/fzf) from its releases page.
+2. Install [fzf](https://github.com/junegunn/fzf).
+It can be downloaded from its releases page.
+Often, this can simply be installed with your favorite package manager, either the system package manager or e.g. homebrew.
 4. Download the `git-receive-mail` script included herein and put it on on the PATH.